 The application deadlines will be the 28th of February for the first round and the 14th of May for the second round.
 An application is possible in one of two rounds.
 Our class starts in October each year (fall term).

 Application is only possible online.
 The online application form will be provided several weeks prior to the respective application deadline.
 Please refrain from queries about the exact start of the application period.
 Typically the online tool will be activated around 2 months before the respective application deadline.
-If you check the regularly you cannot miss the start.
+If you check the website regularly you cannot miss the start.
 Feel free to follow our Facebook channel to receive valuable insights into the FIM master program and notifications about specific events and deadlines.
-The online application for the class of 2017 will be available in April 2017.

 Documents & Language